 The part of your eye that controls your central vision (seeing what is directly in front of you) is called the macula.
 Macular degeneration occurs when the macula is damaged.

 What is age-related macular degeneration (AMD)?

-Age related macular degeneration (AMD) is a common eye condition and a leading cause of vision loss among people age 60 years and older.
+Age-related macular degeneration (AMD) is a common eye condition and a leading cause of vision loss among people aged 60 years and older.
 It causes damage to the macular, which is a small area of the centre of the retina and the part of the eye needed for sharp, central vision.
-It allows us see objects that are straight ahead, such as when reading or watching TV.
+It allows us to see objects that are straight ahead, such as when reading or watching TV.